Acharya Harihar Post Graduate Institute of Cancer

 Acharya Harihar Post Graduate Institute of Cancer, Cuttack, also known as Acharya Harihar Regional Cancer Centre, Cuttack, is a cancer care hospital and research institute.
 It is located in Cuttack, Odisha, India.
 It is named after social worker Acharya Harihara, a disciple of Acharya Vinoba Bhabe, founder of the Bhudan movement.

 History

-Acharya Harihar Post Graduate Institute of Cancer, Cuttack was started as a full-fledged Radiotherapy department of SCB Medical College, Cuttack with 100 beds.
-Later, in 1984, it was promoted as an autonomous institution and was named Acharya Harihar Regional Cancer Centre, Cuttack.
+Acharya Harihar Post Graduate Institute of Cancer is one of the 25 recognized Regional Cancer Centres in India.
+Founded on 2 February 1981 as the Radiotherapy Department of the SCB Medical College in Cuttack with 100 beds, it was converted into an autonomous body on 24 April 1984.

 Courses

-It offers postgraduate degree courses in Anaesthesiology, Gynaecological Oncology, and Surgical Oncology.
+Postgraduate degree courses in Anaesthesiology, Gynaecological Oncology, Surgical oncology and Pathology are offered.